jkvor/emysql/README.md

 no significant coverage yet but can help to test the basics.
 They might also help you find trip ups in your system set up (environment and basics suites).

-Currently the main focus is on Unicode test cases, in the unicode_SUITE.
-Especially the new silent conversions of list strings to the appropriate binary format is a challenge.
-The tests helped a lot to make sure the changes neither break backwards compatibility nor leave a case out.

-For most tests you only need the test database set up and a mysql server running, the same as described above for the samples:
+For the basic tests you only need the test database set up and a mysql server running, the same as described above for the samples:

 	$ mysql [-u<user> -p]
 	mysql> create database hello_database;